proplot-dev/proplot/docs/external-links.rst

 * `Color Brewer <http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3>`__ - The
   O.G. perceptually uniform colormap distribution.
 These are included with matplotlib by default.
-* `cmocean <https://matplotlib.org/cmocean/>`__ - Perceptually uniform colormaps
+* `cmOcean <https://matplotlib.org/cmocean/>`__ - Perceptually uniform colormaps
   designed for oceanography, but suitable for plenty of other applications.
 * `SciVisColor <https://sciviscolor.org/>`__ - Science-focused colormaps created by the
   viz team at UT Austin.
-Provides tools for *concatenating* colormaps, suitable for complex datasets with funky distributions.
+Provides tools for concatenating colormaps, suitable for complex datasets with funky distributions.
 * `Fabio Crameri <http://www.fabiocrameri.ch/colourmaps.php>`__ - Perceptually
   uniform colormaps for geoscientists.
 These maps have unusual and interesting